 The solution you propose will require the most work, and you will need to demonstrate and address the business needs you have encountered in as much detail as possible.
 Simple – outline what it is you intend to do and the benefits this will present for your prospective clients

 This is your time to shine!
 Tell your client exactly why they should work with you.
 Remember that your business proposal is essentially a sales document designed to persuade the client to hire you above all else, so focus on your strengths and diminish all doubts the client may have.

 Give them a solid reason as to why you should be chosen over your competitors and reinforce your strengths.
 If your competitor is a larger organisation or better established than yours, flaunt your ability to devote more time and attention to detail than the rival company, or maybe you specialise in their industry.
 Help them think it would be utter madness if they didn’t hire you.

 Clearly outline when they can expect the project to be completed.
 Take them through each stage of the process to ensure there won’t be any unexpected surprises further along the project lifecycle.
 Essential details such as how the client will be billed and when they will expect payment should be highlighted, along with any expected deposits or periods of payment, if you wish.
 However you reference it, make sure you address ever factor regarding time and pricing to be seen as entirely transparent.

 Above all, ensure your business proposal reads and looks wholly professional.
 Let your document do the talking for you and make it easy for them to say yes!
 Then all you need to do is be ready to put your money where your mouth is and deliver the goods.

-Now whether your business proposal is done in your freelancer voice bidding for a client job; or that of a small business owner creating one for funding, what exactly are the vital elements your proposal should cover?
-This is explained further in “How to Write a Business Proposal” in The Formations Company’s Help Centre.
+Now whether your business proposal is done in your freelancer voice bidding for a client job; or that of a small business owner creating one for funding, what exactly are the vital elements your business proposal should cover?
+This is explained further in our article “How to Write a Business Proposal“.